Change your philosophy, change your life.

 Maybe it would be easier to sail your ship through the sea of life by looking ‘straight ahead’ instead of looking over your shoulder at the other ships (other people).

-Maybe, just maybe you will find contentment and move a little closer to everyone’s elusive ‘happiness’ goal.
+Maybe, just maybe you will find contentment and move a little closer to everyone’s elusive ‘happiness’ goal, if you stopped coveting the wealth and treasures of the very wealthy.
 I believe – being content, genuinely content, is one of the surest ways of moving close to happiness.
 It is a process by which you also move to another consciousness level.
 Ask yourself how content (genuinely content) are you with everything in your life?

 I know one thing for sure: being less envious and accepting that ‘the grass is not always greener on the other side’ would make your life less depressing.